A. L. Zissu: Against communism

 Cohen claims that, as early as 1945, the WJC and the Ihud endorsed an forced merger of the UER and the PER under Filderman's chairmanship, with Zissu relegated to honorary president of the consolidated body; at the local chapter of the WJC, Zissu was to share his functions with Tivadar Fischer.
 The plan only fell apart because Zissu and Cohen were still in a position to veto it.
 The Ihud interrupted contacts with the Jewish Party, and soon after adhered to the CDE platform.
 Zissu called this a "grave sin toward the national idea and toward Jewish honor".
 He then found that his anti-CDE boycott was questioned from within the party by Benvenisti, who also garnered support from Rohrlich and Ebercohn.
 On July 7, 1946, the PER voted itself a new leadership committee: Ebercohn, Wilhelm Fischer, Doctor Harschfeld, Cornel Iancu, Itzacar, Sami Iakerkaner, Edgar Kanner, M. Rapaport, Rohrlich, Leon Rozenberg, Tully Rosenthal, and Isaia Tumarkin.
 Disappointed with these setbacks, Zissu renounced all his official functions in mid 1946, stepping down as PER president on July 21.
 In a 1951 interrogation, he asserted that, ever since the CDE's creation, he was persuaded him that "centrifugal organizations will not be authorized by government."
 He claimed to have happily resigned, "eluding burdens and worries that I had never sought"; his main activity thereafter was to translate his earlier literary works into Hebrew.
 He was reportedly asked to appear as a defense witness during Mihai Antonescu's trial by the Romanian People's Tribunal, but failed to show up.

-The communized Siguranța began keeping new taps on Zissu, noting his closeness to Betar, his alleged corruption, and his covert support for Zionist political violence while under formal British protection.
+At around that time, Zissu publicly expressed the belief that "the antisemitic hobbyhorse will be taken out of the ill-reputed capitalist stable, and led into the brand new one, that of revolution."
+The communized Siguranța began keeping new taps on him, noting his closeness to Betar, his alleged corruption, and his covert support for Zionist political violence while under formal British protection.
 In fact, Zissu resented the policies of Foreign Secretary Ernest Bevin, and especially his commitment to the White Paper of 1939, which still restricted Jewish settlement in Palestine.
 He claimed that the British Legation sought to buy him off with a passport to Palestine in 1946, also noting that Filderman, a committed Anglophile, had been tempted to accept that same type of gift.
 Cohen records that his mentor's "stiff opposition" to the WJC leadership was also in answer to their policy of "placating England".
 Upon the start of civil war in Palestine, Zissu refused to receive any British awards, and his Mântuirea articles became so harshly anti-British that they had to be censored.
 Upon Zissu's advice, Cohen also returned a British certificate attesting his role in wartime resistance.